Loss

 Farah Qarmout

-Born Gaza, Palestine
+Born in Gaza, Palestine

 Displaced in Cairo, Egypt

 Farah Qarmout began her journey into the world of fine art when she decided to search for her passion and dedicate herself to practicing art.
 In 2019, she started painting with various mediums: pencil, charcoal, pastels, and watercolors.
-Qarmout shared her drawings on social media, and her simple works received admiration and encouragement, which motivated her to pursue art as a refined tool for self-expression and to convey her artistic taste and opinions on the various issues around her.
+Qarmout shared her drawings on social media, and her simple works received admiration and encouragement, which motivated her to pursue art as a refined tool for self-expression, and to convey her artistic taste and opinions on the various issues around her.

 Her work with oil painting began when she participated in an art workshop for the first time at the Dar al-Kalima University Training Center in Gaza in 2021.
-She produced oil paintings that amazed many, earning her some recognition, and led to the opportunity to hold a solo exhibition at the Dar al-Kalima University Center.
+She produced oil paintings that amazed many, earning her recognition and leading to the opportunity to hold a solo exhibition at the Dar al-Kalima University Center.
 In the exhibition Relative Calm (2023), Qarmout discovered a passion for investigating colors from observations of nature and the objects around her, revealing the details and beauty of everything she sees.
 Her success and passion for art led to a desire to learn more and study the world of fine art.
 She showed competence in contemporary art and participated in various group exhibitions for photography, conceptual painting, sculpture, and printmaking.
 Her artworks include twenty oil paintings, three sculptures, and ten prints.
 Her work has been in exhibitions in Gaza and the West Bank, most recently in This is Not an Exhibition (2024) at the Palestinian Museum and Turning Point at the Qattan Center in Ramallah.

 The recent war in Gaza has affected the entire Palestinian artistic environment, marking an end or a beginning for every Palestinian in Gaza.
 Qarmout lost her studio and had been living a life of displacement, anxiety, and deprivation for months until she was able to flee with her family to Egypt.
 The fate of her remaining paintings in her family’s home is unknown.
 Her works on display in Gaza have all been destroyed due to the intense Israeli bombing of the Shifa area.